vpavlenko/study-music/README.md

 - [Other lists](#other-lists)

-Do you know how to enroll in a music theory program having only a computer science BSc (and no formal music degree)?
-Please, let me know: cxielamiko@gmail.com, t.me/vitalypavlenko (asking for myself)
+❓❓❓ Do you know how to enroll in a music theory program after a computer science BSc (without a completed formal music degree)?
+Please, let me know: cxielamiko@gmail.com, [t.me/vitalypavlenko](https://t.me/vitalypavlenko) (asking for myself) 🤔🤔🤔

 Music theory
 ===